Trauma Resolution In Addiction Treatment

 - Obsessive or intrusive thoughts

 These symptoms can last days, months, and even years.
 In many cases, people turn to drugs and alcohol to soothe traumatic events in their lives, which can evolve into a debilitating addiction as they continue to self-medicate.
-Many in recovery have a co-occurring disorder such as anxiety, depression, shame, or guilt stemming from unresolved traumatic events.
+Many in recovery have a co-occurring disorder such as post-traumatic stress disorder or generalized anxiety disorder stemming from unresolved traumatic events.

 Take action & empower yourself